alreich/abstract_algebra/docs/api.rst

 MultipleElementSetAlgebra
 -------------------------

-This is the top-level class for all algebras that are constructed from more than one single element set algebras (Modules, VectorSpaces).
+This is the top-level class for all algebras that are constructed from two sets of elements, scalars and vectors (Modules, VectorSpaces).
 NOT INTENDED TO BE INSTANTIATED.

 .. autoclass:: finite_algebras.MultipleElementSetAlgebra
     :members: